Sahil710710710/Linux_Issues/index.md

 ---

 ## Issue 5: Time Synchronization Issues
-**Description:** System time drifts or does not stay synchronized with network time protocol (NTP) servers, potentially causing issues with applications relying on accurate timestamps.
+**Description:** System time does not stay synchronized with network time protocol (NTP) servers, potentially causing issues with applications relying on accurate timestamps.

 **Solution:** Ensure that `chronyd` or `ntpd` services are installed and running.
 Check the configuration in `/etc/chrony.conf` (for `chronyd`) or `/etc/ntp.conf` (for `ntpd`) to confirm valid NTP servers are specified.
 Use `timedatectl` to verify the system clock status.